aresgtr/CarND-Behavioral-Cloning-P3/README.md

 model.add(Dense(1))
 ```

-#### 2. Attempts to reduce overfitting in the model
+#### Reduce overfitting in the model

 From the code above, I implemented a dropout layer before the four fully connected layers in order to reduce overfitting.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-#### 3. Model parameter tuning
+#### Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model used an adam optimizer, and it will automatically adjust learning rate.

 ```python
 model.compile(loss='mse', optimizer='adam')
 ```

-#### 4. Appropriate training data
+#### Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.